GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 NOTE: some terminology here is borrowed from the recommended literature below.
-Because authors often use [ad hoc](https://en.wikipedia.org/wiki/Ad_hoc) terms in the vein of [Martin Heidegger](https://en.wikipedia.org/wiki/Martin_Heidegger), it may differ from what you accustomed to read in revered computer science books.
+Because authors often use [ad hoc](https://en.wikipedia.org/wiki/Ad_hoc) terms in the vein of [Martin Heidegger](https://en.wikipedia.org/wiki/Martin_Heidegger), it may differ from what you are accustomed reading in revered computer science books.
 The links are given predominantly to Wikipedia to prevent link rot, but as always, the best source of knowledge is in the references.